Posted by: Kate

 To me it is absolutely necessary to rehearse the face before I start on my final painting.
 By the time I get to my final painting, I will know exactly what colours need to be on my palette.
 A colour study on vellum is great for a general colour idea, but often in the head study stage I will find that I need to tweak my palette further.
 A head study also helps me to anticipate problem areas.
 Usually, for instance, my noses get gunked up with too much paint too quickly, and my eyes slide towards the graphic side.
 By rehearsing beforehand, I figure out the best way to paint these areas.
-And if I keep it for myself, then I have a memento of my painting, in keeping with my serial killer style modus operandi.
+And if I keep it for myself, then I have a memento of my painting, to hang onto and ponder over forever, in keeping with my serial killer style modus operandi.

 The head study was bigger than the face in my preparatory drawing, so there was nothing to be gained by doing a transfer.
 If I wanted to be all mathematical and stuff I could have scaled up, but whatevs, dog, whatevs.
 I just dove right into my painting directly without doing a transfer or anything.
 It's such a simple arrangement--just the face and hands.
 What could go wrong?
 And I know that sounds like famous last words, but really, it all turned out okay.

 My ground had to be really warm because I wanted warmth to glimmer out of the shadows.
 Is it just me, or is the ground colour the most angst-laden decision to make in painting?
 I usually wipe it off and redo it a few times.

 One of these days I'm going to do a blog post that's just a long line up of photos of all my paintings at their ugliest, awkwardest stage.
 Behold: